privacytools/privacytools.io/.github/CONTRIBUTING.md

 ## Images

 - SVG file format is strongly preferred.
 PNG files can be used as a fallback if images are too complex or otherwise unsuitable as a vector format.
+- We like to optimize all SVGs we add to the site.
+[This](https://github.com/privacytools/privacytools.io/pull/1968#issuecomment-652773633) is a helpful guide as to how we do it with [Inkscape](https://inkscape.org/)
 - Provider logo dimensions are 384px x 128px ([example](https://github.com/privacytools/privacytools.io/blob/master/assets/img/svg/3rd-party/mullvad.svg))
 - Tool logo dimensions are 120px x 120px ([SVG example](https://github.com/privacytools/privacytools.io/blob/master/assets/img/svg/3rd-party/firefox_browser.svg), [PNG example](https://github.com/privacytools/privacytools.io/blob/master/assets/img/png/3rd-party/claws_mail.png))